corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

 <details>
 <summary>1.
 Update your index.html to include our JavaScript library</summary>
 Our passkeys_web package relies on JavaScript for integrating with the browser's WebAuthn API.
 To make this work, you have to include our JavaScript library in your web/index.html file.
-If not correctly integrated the PasskeyAuthenticator would not correctly initialize and the application would crash and an exception asking to add the code blow will show in your console.
+If not correctly integrated the PasskeyAuthenticator would not correctly initialize and the application would crash and an exception asking to add the code below will show in your console.

 ```html
 <script